Guide to Diabetes: Types, Causes, Symptoms, and Treatment

 Let go of unhealthy habits such as alcohol and tobacco, as well.
 Excessive consumption of these substances may aggravate the complications brought by diabetes.
 Adequate exercise can also help you avoid the condition and even other health issues.

 Moreover, people with diabetes can better manage their condition with a doctor’s assistance.
 Luckily, there are medicines available to stimulate the pancreas, regulate blood glucose levels, and improve the body’s sensitivity to insulin.
 As an example, one common medication that patients can take would be the insulin shot.

 Diabetes is a health problem that must not be taken lightly.
 In case you or a loved one is showing signs of the disease, being aware of its causes, symptoms, and treatment methods will prove beneficial.
 With this guide in hand, it should be easier for you to keep yourself and your loved ones healthy.

-To determine if you are at risk of cardiovascular disease brought about by diabetes, don’t hesitate to take the ASCVD Risk Calculator: Framingham Score Test on our website.
+To determine if you are at risk of cardiovascular disease brought about by diabetes, don’t hesitate to take the Heart Disease Risk Checklist on our website.
 Get in touch with a health professional for proper treatment if you or a family member is experiencing signs.